Current 2022-2023 Travel Schedule

 The Role of the DSC Soccer Parent

-Unfortunately, we will always run into situations where some parents go beyond cheering and their kids become an extension of their own perceptions and sports dreams.
-Encouragement quickly becomes coaching, and in no time there are twice as many coaches on the sideline than soccer players between the lines.
+Unfortunately, we will always run into situations where some parents go beyond cheering, and their kids become an extension of their own perceptions and sports dreams.
 As a soccer club we want to make clear to the parents what their exact role is on the sideline.
 Everything around the game has to contribute to the soccer experience and soccer development of their child in a positive way.
 Children learn most quickly in a “safe” learning environment.
 In this environment, players have the freedom to discover the game by themselves.
 Soccer is a players’ game and players learn the game by playing.
 And in this process there is only one person who can help them; the coach.
 That structure has to be very clear.
 If that‘s not clear, things become confusing for the young player, the child does not know what to do anymore and the experience and development will suffer.

 It’s obvious that even the littlest soccer player loves to be cheered on and that parents’ support is necessary and more than welcome.
 The coach actually needs the parents.
 But as soon as the child can tie his or her own shoes mom and dad create a safer learning environment by stepping away.
 And stepping away can also be seen as taking the next step towards independence.
 Give them a chance.
 You just enjoy the game!